Ingrid Palmer

 As a woman with a disability, Ingrid Palmer had to contend with sexism as well as ableism and other forms of intersectional discrimination related to experiencing childhood sexual abuse, being a foster kid and having gender non-conforming features.

 As a Canadian woman living with sight loss, Ingrid works actively to promote belonging and inclusion.
-She has worked hard to achieve her dreams, overcoming significant challenges to make significant contributions in the child welfare, disability, gender, housing, education, and health sectors.
+She has worked hard to achieve her dreams, overcoming significant challenges to make significant contributions in the workplace, child welfare, disability, gender, housing, education, and health sectors.

 Ingrid not only inspires inclusion and belonging for intersectional women, and individuals who identify as trans and non-binary, she actively advocated, educates and fights for it.